One More Night (Phil Collins song): Music video

 The song's music video, directed by Jim Yukich, features Collins playing the piano in a downtown bar.

-The bar (both the interior and the exterior shot as Collins leaves and walks away into the night as the song fades out) is The Princess Victoria, at 1 Becklow Road, Shepherd's Bush in West London.
-At the time it was owned by Richard Branson (the same bar interior was used for the "Sussudio" video, but looking different because the bar is now closed and this clip is shot in sepia tone, while "Sussudio" was full-colored).
-This video is in fact a segue from the music video for "Sussudio", the full version of both clips without a break was included in Phil Collins' long-form music video release "The Singles Collection".
-One inconsistency in the video is that Collins is depicted playing a Yamaha CP-70 electric piano, but the recording itself uses a Yamaha DX-7 synthesiser for the electric piano part, and Collins used either this or a Fender Rhodes for the early live performances of the song switching to the Yamaha CP-70 electric piano for the Seriously Live Tour and later performances.
+The bar is The Princess Victoria, at 1 Becklow Road, Shepherd's Bush in West London.
+It is seen in an interior and exterior shot, as Collins leaves and walks away into the night as the song fades out.
+At the time, it was owned by Richard Branson.
+The same bar interior was used for the "Sussudio" video, but looking different because the bar is closed and shot in a sepia tone, while "Sussudio" was full-colored.
+This video is a segue from the music video for "Sussudio".
+The full version of both clips without a break was included in Phil Collins' long-form music video release "The Singles Collection".

+One inconsistency in the video is that Collins is playing a Yamaha CP-70 electric piano, but the recording uses a Yamaha DX-7 synthesiser for the electric piano part.
+Collins used either this or a Fender Rhodes for the early live performances of the song, switching to the Yamaha CP-70 electric piano for the Seriously Live Tour and later performances.

 Guitarist Daryl Stuermer makes an appearance, as does Phenix Horns member Don Myrick, who plays the sax solo which closes the tune.